Graduate Catalog

 2

-As of January 2022, successful completion of program curriculum content complying with the Oregon Teacher Standards and Practices Commission's Program Review and Standards Handbook regarding "Civil Rights and Professional Ethics Responsibilities" may meet the civil rights test requirement.
-Check with your faculty program director for updates on the status of this requirement.
+Starting in January 2022, the Oregon Teacher Standards and Practices Commission (TSPC) has added additional options for meeting the state’s “Civil Rights and Professional Ethics Responsibilities” requirement.
+Check with your faculty program director for the option required for your program.